As it so happens, there's a secret lake that couldn't be prettier right outside of your favorite hike in Zhangjiajie.

 How Do I Get There?

-The lake is just a couple kilometers outside of the Avatar Mountain park itself, and you can get here a few different ways.
+The lake is just a couple kilometers outside of the Avatar Mountain park itself (Also known as the Wulingyuan Scenic Area) and you can get here a few different ways.

 Option One: From the Zhangjiajie Long-Distance Bus station, take a minibus (about $2, and that takes about 40 minutes).
 You’ll then need to hire a taxi to the lake (Should be about 10 CNY, or $1.50).

 Option Two: Or you can take public bus No. 2 (this will cost you just 1 CNY) to the lake.
-You’ll be able to catch this bus once you make it to Wulingyuan city.
+You’ll be able to catch this bus once you make it to Wulingyuan city via bus or taxi.

 Option Three: Or you can take a taxi from your hostel or wherever you are staying; then you can pay your cab to wait at the lake while you see the sights and will for sure have a ride home.
 Splitting that cost with your group shouldn’t make that too expensive and is ultra convenient.